jingddong-zhang/HNKO-Learning-Hamiltonian-neural-Koopman-operator/README.md

 # Data
 The data of HNKO_ast is provided in the [Google Drive](https://drive.google.com/file/d/1_4_n5GAD2jS-SqP-enf8S-5cI781qTZu/view?usp=sharing)

+We thank Prof. [Fusco](https://www.math.unipd.it/en/department/people/giovanni.fusco/) for providing the orbit data of $n$-body problem in $3$-D space, including $n=4,12,24,60$.
+The source data in is orbit data of position variables for single body, we recover the whole orbit data for all the bodies by the method proposed in.

 # Usage
 The directory **Model in replys** contains the reproduced python code of CNN-LSTM, Hamiltonian ODE graph networks (HOGN) and reservoir computing.
 For a standard comparison with these models, we apply the model structures in [CNN-LSTM](https://github.com/ozancanozdemir/CNN-LSTM), [graph-neural-ode](https://github.com/jaketae/graph-neural-ode/tree/master), [RC](https://github.com/zhuqunxi/RC_Lorenz).